Mungunuu/marvel/README.md

 # THINGS TO WORK ON
 **IMPORTANT**
-* fix the modal so that it will display the response from the startWithSearch ajax call.
+* fix the modal so that it will display ALL of the responses from the second marvel ajax call
 * make the responses clickable so that whichever one the user picks, it will then call both the generateHeroDivs function and getTMBdResponse based on whichever item the user clicked

 **TO DO**